laghig/ing_text_miner/README.md

 # Environmental score predictor for food products

 This application uses natural language processing and machine learning to predict the environmental footprint of food products based on packaging information.
 The environmental impact can be estimated with both regression and classification models.
-The main purpose of the project was to automate the classification of food products in a no front-of-package label scheme.
+The main purpose of the project was to automate the classification of food products in a front-of-package label scheme.

 ## Setup
 ### Data